-When I visited Salem, I missed Halloween about a few days, but the preparations for this day was already ongoing, and I could feel that it is a unique time for the city and its people.
-Maybe it is a good reason to go back one time?
+When I visited Salem, I missed Halloween about a few days, but the preparations for this day was already ongoing, and I could feel that it is a special time for the city and its people.
+Maybe it is an excellent reason to go back one time?

 By the way, you want to visit the Salem Witch Museum*?
 Save some money by using the Boston Go City Card*.